moritzhof/MetalCPPwithoutXCode/README.md

 * device->newLibrary loads the metal library we which to use which should inclode <kernel>.metal
 * lib->newFunction will retrieve the kernel located into <kernel>.metal file.
 * The functions names have to match.
 In this tutorial the operations.metal contains the kernel 'add_vector'.
+* You will also have to update the Path in filePath to where your files are held.

 ## 5. Set Up the Compute Pipeline